 Discovering Chapelwood UMC

-Eventually, his consulting work led him to Chapelwood UMC where he set out to help the church establish a worship community targeting young adults who had grown up in the church only to abandon it after graduating college.
+Eventually, his consulting work led him to Chapelwood UMC where he set out to help the church establish a worship community targeting young adults who had grown up in the church only to abandon it in after graduating college.
 One year into the process of establishing the Upper Room worship community at Chapelwood UMC, one of Washington’s mentors, Dr. Jim Jackson, challenged the young worship community to embrace a courageous vision for their future.
 “This is our chance to do something that looks like heaven,” Jackson told the congregation, “Invite everyone who doesn’t look like you and see if it will change.”

 As the church embraced their greater purpose, so did Washington.
 He left his position as consultant to step into his calling as the pastor of Upper Room.
 For the past five years, he and his congregants have been faithfully working to build a faith community at Chapelwood UMC that looks like heaven and strives toward Christian significance instead of success.